They actually say the Black Friday sales were down.

 The whole key is to have a skill that most people don't have.

-There are a zillion of another one.
+There are a zillion of them.

 Even commercial truck drivers.